wp-plugins/catablog/readme.txt

 1. Upload `catablog` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. If you want you may network activate CataBlog at this point.
-Note that each new site you make will require an installation step, simply do so when reminded and another individual installation for your new site will be available.
+1. If you want you may also network activate CataBlog.
+Note that each new site you make will require an installation step, simply do so when reminded and all will be good.
 1. Create catalog items by uploading image files
-1. Sprinkle the `[catablog]` and `[catablog category='dog']` shortcodes throughout your blog to show your catalog
+1. Sprinkle the `[catablog]` and `[catablog category='dog']` ShortCodes throughout your blog to show your catalog